jfroelich/rss-reader/notes/filter-boilerplate-notes.md

 * create tests
 * refactor prune to use compareDocumentPosition because I assume the performance is better
-* reintroduce support for verbose parameter
 * reintroduce support for annotating output
 * Instead of finding the best element, gather elements containing text, and return all above a threshold.
 Maybe just create a new document, which also helps with purity.
 But make sure to somehow not doubly include nested elements.
 Kind of like the block approach of a very old version of this?
-* Reintroduce support for merging a multi-page article, probably requires an async function and html fetching ability
+* Reintroduce support for merging a multi-page article, probably requires an async function and html fetching ability.
+Actually this belongs somewhere else
 * When calculating image bias, round to an integer, stop using floats
 * When calculating image size, if one dimension is missing but other is present, then maybe can simply assume the image is a square and use the same size for